 In this section, we will see some machine learning examples that are available for us to use.
 Most of us would have already come across these examples in some way or the other but probably you would have not realized that it is a Machine Learning use case that is being looked at.
 This section will cover some of these examples and explains how Machine Learning has been put to use in a certain industry space to reap benefits:

-- Facebook: Facebook has its home grown algorithm to target the social media space, targeting for specific customers and specific businesses.
-The relevance that Facebook gives to the ads presented to end users is pretty spot on, as this is done considering a lot of factors like user preferences, search history, and usage.
+- Facebook: Facebook has it's a homegrown algorithm to target the social media space, targeting for specific customers and specific businesses.
+The relevance that Facebook gives to the ads presented to end-users is pretty spot-on, as this is done considering a lot of factors like user preferences, search history, and usage.
 To put this in a simpler way, Facebook is building its business by learning about its users and using this data for their advertisers.
 Deep Learning is what exactly Facebook puts to use, to classify the available data all by itself thereby enabling better learning for the models.
-Facebook puts Machine Learning to perfect use by employing techniques like textual analysis, facial recognition, targeted advertising and designing newer artificial intelligence applications that feed on the previous data.
+Facebook puts Machine Learning to perfect use by employing techniques like textual analysis, facial recognition, targeted advertising, and designing newer artificial intelligence applications that feed on the previous data.

-- Amazon: Amazon, a retail giant helps their customers purchase related products and / or products that go along with the purchased products.
-Simplest example one can think of is the suggestions that Amazon provides to buy a phone back case and a screen guard when you purchase a smartphone: if you have viewed a product earlier, showing it as your viewed product to purchase it later.
+- Amazon: Amazon, a retail giant helps its customers purchase related products and/or products that go along with the purchased products.
+The simplest example one can think of is the suggestions that Amazon provides to buy a phone back case and a screen guard when you purchase a smartphone: if you have viewed a product earlier, showing it as your viewed product to purchase it later.
 These techniques that are employed by these giants are nothing but simpler and targeted examples of Machine Learning.
 These provide the customers to review the related products based on their purchases, review their previous searches for later purchases, etc.

-- Uber: Uber, the transportation giant, employs Machine Learning algorithms to provide the best of the services at the least possible fares to the end users.
-Based on the frequency of cabs being booked from an area and individual, prices are fixed over and above the distance travelled through the cabs.
+- Uber: Uber, the transportation giant, employs Machine Learning algorithms to provide the best of the services at the least possible fares to the end-users.
+Based on the frequency of cabs being booked from an area and individual, prices are fixed over and above the distance traveled through the cabs.
 This way, it provides better fares to the usual commuters from prominent places than ordinary commuters to remote destinations.
-Putting these algorithms to use, the tech giant is able to provide quality services at better and cheaper prices to the end users.
+Putting these algorithms to use, the tech giant is able to provide quality services at better and cheaper prices to the end-users.
 This has been coined as the Route based pricing system by Uber to cater to the needs and demands of customers.

 [Related Article: Machine Learning Techniques]